- Where to Stay on Amalfi Coast

 - Naples Weather in January: Although January is the coldest month in Naples, those who live in colder, northern climates may feel as if they’ve stepped into springtime.
-With average temperatures of 9°C., and the mercury climbing to 13°C or even higher or some afternoons, the city is quite a bit milder than many others in Europe, and Italy at this time of year.
+With average temperatures of 9°C and the mercury climbing to 13°C or even higher or some afternoons, the city is quite milder than many others in Europe at this time of year.
 Naples generally experiences a typical Mediterranean winter, with cool but not cold temperatures and some rain, though not anything an umbrella can’t handle, with just 80mm of precipitation on average in January.
 While swimming is best left for late spring through early autumn, most of the time you’ll be quite comfortable walking around the city, provided you bring clothing like long pants, a long-sleeved shirt and a jacket.
 While a rain jacket can be handy, in general, an umbrella may be more useful as well as being more fashionable.
-A warmer coat is advisable for evenings, as overnight lows can dip down to 5°C., and will also help ward off the occasional chilly winds.
-As many floors in Italy tend to be marble or tile, they can get quite cold in the winter, so having slippers with you is probably something you’ll appreciate too.
+A warmer coat is advisable for evenings, as overnight lows can dip down to 5°C, and will also help ward off the occasional chilly winds.
+As many floors in Italy tend to be marble or tile, they can get quite cold in the winter, so having slippers is probably advisable.
 (Average Max Temperature: 13°C. Average Precipitation: 80mm.)

 - Naples Weather in February: February is very similar to January, with average temperatures of 9°C, increasing to 13°C during warmer afternoons.
 There is slightly more rain with 100mm coming down this month, but there is also more sunshine – in fact, on average the sun shines for nearly 4.5 hours a day.
 What that means is that while you’ll still need a warmer coat for cool evenings with lows still dipping down to 5°C, planning to dress in layers for temperature fluctuations is essential.
 Bring an umbrella and a light jacket as well as both long- and short-sleeved shirts so that you’ll be prepared no matter what the weather brings.
 Leave the sandals at home as you’re unlikely to wear them; comfortable, waterproof leather boots are your best bet.
 (Average Max Temperature: 13°C. Average Precipitation: 100mm.)

-- Naples Weather in October: Autumn has officially arrived in Naples, with October bringing not just cooler, mostly pleasant temperatures that usually don’t get hotter than 22°C., but a noticeable amount of rain.
+- Naples Weather in October: Autumn has officially arrived in Naples, with October bringing not just cooler, mostly pleasant temperatures that usually don’t get hotter than 22°C, but a noticeable amount of rain.
 This month, an average of 130mm of precipitation falls over 11 days, means that bringing an umbrella is really a must.
-For chilly evenings that can dip down to 13°C, you’ll need a jacket too.
-Despite the changing weather, October is usually a good time to be in Naples as you’ll still have plenty of sunshine, and lots of daylight hours, at least until the end of the month when the days shorten as the clocks move backward, setting at 5pm on the 31st.
-If you’re hoping to take a dip in the sea, the earlier in the month you arrive the better, as sea temperatures drop by two degrees to an average of 23°C. (Average Max Temperature: 22°C. Average Precipitation: 130mm.)
+For chilly evenings that can dip down to 13°C, a jacket is needed too.
+Despite the changing weather, October is usually a good time to be in Naples as there’s plenty of sunshine and lots of daylight hours, at least until the end of the month when the days shorten as the clocks move backward, setting at 5pm on the 31st.
+If you’re hoping to take a dip in the sea, the earlier in the month you arrive the better, as sea temperatures drop by 2 degrees to an average of 23°C. (Average Max Temperature: 22°C. Average Precipitation: 130mm.)